A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

-The governing equations for species mass fraction (Eq.~(\ref{eqn:spcont})) and energy (Eq.~(\ref{eqn:energy})) are solved differently than the continuity and momentum equations presented in Section~\ref{subsec:contmom}.
-Here, the non-conservative forms of both equations are used and solved using finite differences instead of the finite volume method.
-The reasons for this are to obtain a better control on numerical stability and to directly include the interface in the numerical stencils used in various terms of the equations.
-Thus, these equations are solved in each phase independently and using phase-wise variables.
+The governing equations for species mass fraction, Eq.~(\ref{eqn:spcont}), and energy, Eq.~(\ref{eqn:energy}), are solved differently than the continuity and momentum equations presented in Subsection~\ref{subsec:contmom}.
+Here, the non-conservative forms of both equations are discretized using finite differences.
+The reasons for this discretization choice are to obtain a better control on numerical stability and to directly include the interface solution in the discretization.
+Thus, these equations are solved in each phase independently using phase-wise variables.
 For low-Mach-number flows, the solution of LTE at the interface is directly coupled to the energy and species mass balances across the interface.
 Once the interface solution is known, it is imposed as a phase boundary condition.